Falrlz/course-database-systems/README.md

-# Course: Algorithms and Programming
+# Course: Database Systems

-This repository contains structured learning materials for algorithms and programming.
+This repository contains materials for learning database systems, from fundamentals to practical data engineering concepts.